TrevorBushnell/TrevorBushnell.github.io/content/_index.md

 Additionally, I sing professionally in the greater Spokane area through singing at various churches and being an active member of the Spokane Symphony Chorale.
 I'm also an actively learning choral composer.

 In my spare time, I write blog articles (published here!) about my experience shifting careers and what I'm learning about in music.
 The goal of the blog is to inspire other people to either pursue music, find comfort and peace when it comes to transitioning your career, or both!

+I also still maintain my work in data science and software development, which you can check out on my [tech portfolio](https://TrevorBushnell.github.io/tech-portfolio).